Odwalla-J/ODCON2/README.md

 **PLEASE NOTE**
 While these files will work to create a working lightgun, they are still being revised and edited to improve the printability, functionality and general aesthetics.

 The files are direct exports from Fusion 360 and as such may import into your slicer in odd orientations.
 These will need to be adjusted in many cases to print optimally.
+Check below in the "Printing" section of the guide for advice on how to orient your parts for printing.

-If you require any assistance or you would like to provide more direct feedback, you can most easily reach myself and my supportive community on Discord in the ODCON channel of the DIY Lightgun server: [DIY Lightgun](https://discord.com/invite/hVU49XuuPv "https://discord.com/invite/hvu49xuupv")
+If you require any further assistance or you would like to provide more direct feedback, you can most easily reach myself and my supportive community on Discord in the ODCON channel of the DIY Lightgun server: [DIY Lightgun](https://discord.com/invite/hVU49XuuPv "https://discord.com/invite/hvu49xuupv")

 ---
+## It's finally here!

 The ODCON2 is the second release in my line of open hardware 3D printable lightgun pistols with full-slide solenoid recoil.
 This new design aims to improve upon the original to produce a lightgun that is easier to print, wire, and assemble while being more ergonomically friendly, aesthetically cleaner, and mechanically reliable.

 (insert a promo photo here)

-This design is completely platform agnostic and will work with any IR based lightgun system.
+This design is completely platform agnostic and will work with any IR based lightgun system (Samco, OpenFIRE, Gun4IR, etc.)

-**Due to the proprietary nature of some platforms, I will not be sharing those circuits or schematics, because of this and for the sake of offering a comprehensive guide, the following instructions will make use of OpenFIRE's excellent and freely available electronics solution and software**
+**Due to the proprietary nature of some platforms, I will not be sharing those circuits or schematics, because of this (and for the sake of offering a comprehensive guide) the following instructions will make use of OpenFIRE's excellent and freely available electronics solution and software**

 The OpenFIRE firmware and software can be located here:
 [Team OpenFIRE GitHub](https://github.com/TeamOpenFIRE "https://github.com/TeamOpenFIRE")